-A broker is a licensed agent who can legally oversee other real estate agents or work independent of an agency.
-To pass the brokers exam, start by reviewing licensing requirements for your state, then complete pre-licensing courses, take prep courses, maintain a strict study schedule that includes practice exams, and finally, register and take the actual exam.
+If you want to upgrade your license and become a real estate broker, you have to pass the broker’s exam.
+Start by reviewing licensing requirements for your state, then complete prelicensing courses, take prep courses, maintain a strict study schedule that includes practice exams, and finally, register and take the actual exam.

 Here are the eight steps to passing the real estate broker exam.